umair-anjum/ImageUploader-Android-Kotlin/README.md

 # ImageUploader-Android-Kotlin-Retrofit-MySQL

-The Project store images to the {images} folder in the server storage not in the database.
-The Api is design in such an efficent way so that the images are stored seperate and their path is stores in the database table.
+The Project store images to the {images} folder on the local storage.
+The Api is design in such an efficent way so that the images path's are stored in the database table.

 ## How to use
 - Clone this project